pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 ### Adding new associations

-Now for adding new associations we will need to create some JavaScript that adds new fields.
-What I like to do is to have a link that, when you click on it, will add a new tuple of fields.
-Something like:
+In order to add new associations we’ll need to create some JavaScript that adds new fields.
+What I like to do is have a link that, when clicked, will add a new tuple of fields.
+Something like this:

 ```slim
 = link_to_add_fields 'Add Product Variant', f, :variants
 ```

-I've written this really useful helper method, that will create a link with the `data-form-prepend` attribute containing the entire contents of the `_variant_fields.slim` partial.
-The idea is that, when you click on it, you will use some simple re-usable JavaScript to append those fields to the end of the form.
+This is a useful helper method I wrote that will create a link with the `data-form-prepend` attribute containing the entire contents of the `_variant_fields.slim` partial.
+The idea here is that when you click on it you’ll use some simple reusable JavaScript to append those fields to the end of the form.

-Now the actual helper looks quite complex and messy but bear with me.
-It actually is simple as most of the code just handles the arguments and the key logic rests in the last 7 lines.
+The actual helper looks quite complex and messy but bear with me--I promise that it’s just as simple as most of the code.
+It just handles the arguments and the key logic rests in the last seven lines.
 You can place this code in your `application_helper.rb`.

 ```ruby